Our elders lead, shepherd, and oversee the congregation and ministries of

 Our Deacons model servanthood for the congregation.
 They assist the elders and serve the church through special ministries.

-Elaine is retired, and wife to Steve, mom to Daniel (Jess) and Matt (Mary Clark), and grandmother to Madison, Thomas, Audrey, and Ella.
+Elaine is retired, and wife to Steve, mom to Daniel (Jess) and Matt (Mary Clark), and grandmother to Madison, Thomas, William, Audrey, and Ella.

 Elaine serves in the areas of fellowship and care.